 During an asthma attack, the muscles surrounding the airways become narrow, making it difficult to breathe.

 There are several factors which can trigger a bronchial spasm including:

 It is believed that 1 in 12 adults suffer from asthma in the UK, making it one of the most prevalent conditions in Europe.

-With Prescription Doctor, you can buy Airomir Inhalers online following a quick and convenient consultation.
+With Prescription Doctor, you can renew your prescription for Airomir Inhalers online following a quick consultation.
 You don't need to wait at a pharmacy to pick up your prescription - simply place an order online, and we'll do the rest.

 When you place an order for Airomir online from us, you will be required to complete a questionnaire for one of our doctors to review.

 If our doctor approves your order before 3pm Monday to Friday, our UK based pharmacy will fulfil the prescription and dispatch the medication via a discreet next day delivery service.

 Airomir contains a bronchodilator called salbutamol.
 This agent works by opening the airways, making it easier to breathe.